Byont-Ventures/hackathon/Frontend-Challenges.md

 - Connect wallet to the mainnet through the browser
 - Import the BAYC ABI
-- Get the name of the BAYC smart contract
+- Get the `name` of the BAYC smart contract
-- Get the symbol of the BAYC smart contract
+- Get the `symbol` of the BAYC smart contract

 <spoiler><summary>HINT:</summary><details>
 You can make use of the <code>useContractRead()</code> hook from Wagmi.
 Refer to the docs <a href="https://wagmi.sh/react/hooks/useContractRead">here</a>

 </details></spoiler>

-## Challenge 4
+## Challenge 4 - Displaying NFTs

+Let's display an NFT now!
+Recall that metadata is often stored on IPFS.

 The goal is to interact with the BAYC smart contract, and: